 The School of Nursing uses a comprehensive application review for the ABSN Program.
 Admission selection criteria for eligible applications will be based on:

 There are financial benefits that are possible due to this program change.
 Students will now be able to work part-time around their class and clinical schedules due to the 14-17 credit hour course load per semester.
 To learn more, contact the WCU Office of Financial Aid (finaid.wcu.edu) for more information.

 Students can also apply for the CFNC Forgivable Education Loans for Service (FELS)

 opportunity.
 The priority deadline for applying is April 1.
 For more information,

 There are also a variety of scholarships that may be available to current students, awarded by the School of Nursing and external organizations.
 To learn more, visit the Nursing Scholarships website.

-If dates are not showing available, all seats have been filled for the date.
-You can check back to see if someone dropped their reservation.
+If dates are not showing available, all seats have been filled for that date.
+You can check back to see if someone has dropped their reservation.

 *Please Note: Attending an information session is required prior to requesting an individual appointment.
 We also ask that you complete your WCU application for admission and provide all official trascripts to the University before you ask for evaluation of your coursework.